based2/KB/network/ip_filter.md

 block from any to 186.147.129.110
 # https://www.abuseipdb.com/check/
 block from any to 186.149.199.90
+# Colombia Bogota, Distrito Capital de Bogota https://www.abuseipdb.com/check/
+block from any to 186.154.117.66
 # https://www.abuseipdb.com/check/
 block from any to 186.155.227.234
 # https://www.abuseipdb.com/check/